 A few days later Tracy answered a phone call from Wolf and arranged to come down to the Columbia Broadcasting System studios for an audition.
-His appointment was for a period late in the afternoon.

-All day long members of the studio staff who sit in judgment during auditions had during auditions had been listening to would-be warblers, assorted dramatic readers, comic skit hopers and what not.
+His appointment was for a period late in the afternoon, during auditions had been listening to would-be warblers, assorted dramatic readers, comic skit hopers and what not.
 It was by no means an auspicious moment when Ed Wolf ushered in his find and introduced him as "The Street Singer."